David Bradshaw: Explosion sculpture

-In 1970, after a visit to his studio by gallerists Leo Castelli and Ileana Sonnabend (at the urging of his collaborator Robert Rauschenberg) he was offered a solo show by Sonnabend to open her newest gallery.
+In 1970, after a visit to his studio by gallerists Leo Castelli and Ileana Sonnabend (at the urging of his collaborator Robert Rauschenberg) he was offered a solo show by Sonnabend to open her latest gallery.
 When Bradshaw told Sonnabend that he had shifted his focus from painting to explosion performance and chose not to paint the 12 paintings she asked for, Sonnabend expressed her opinion that explosion art was not something that could be sold.
 This changed the course of Bradshaw's art career, but having grown up with a passion for guns and a natural talent for marksmanship it was only a matter of time before his art evolved from painting on canvas into explosion performance and shot steel.

 During the 1970s, Bradshaw further explored the integration of his passion for shooting with his passion for creating art.
 He worked extensively with large sheets of treadplate steel and dynamite to create both free standing and wall mounted sculpture.
-He even experimented at times with blasting rock.
+He experimented at times with blasting rock.
 Shooting became a more integral part of his medium.
-In 1972, after pounding the keys of an upright piano until they no longer made any sound Bradshaw and choreographer Steve Paxton dragged the piano into a field at which time he shot it once and declared it dead.
-This would be the precursor to his "fulmination" sculpture (as described by art critic and writer Jill Johnston), Piano, which he created in July 2005 over two days with the help of 2000 rounds of ammunition and 60 friends and family members.
+In 1972, Steve Paxton, a choreographer, pounding the keys of an upright piano until they no longer made any sound.
+He and Bradshaw subsequently dragged the piano into a field at which time, he shot it once and declared it dead.
+This would be the precursor to his "fulmination" sculpture (as described by art critic and writer Jill Johnston), Piano, which he created in July 2005 over two days with the help of 2000 rounds of ammunition, sixty friends and family members.

-In 1986, Bradshaw and artist Robert Rauschenberg held an exhibition of their works on paper at the Catamount Arts Center in St. Johnsbury, Vermont.
+In 1986, Bradshaw and Robert Rauschenberg, the artist, held an exhibition of their works on paper at the Catamount Arts Center in St. Johnsbury, Vermont.
 Rauschenberg exhibited prints from his Chow Bag series while Bradshaw exhibited drawings and other works on paper from his South America Pond series.

-Bradshaw collaborated extensively with his friend, artist and writer, William S. Burroughs over a number of years until Burroughs’ death in 1997.
+Bradshaw collaborated extensively with William S. Burroughs, his friend another artist and writer, over a number of years until Burroughs’ death in 1997.

 Bradshaw's art had a significant influence on the direction of Burrough's own artistic creativity and development.
 The two created steel sculptures, paintings, and prints together which in most instances were then shot by the two marksman artists.
 As one of the pall bearers at Burroughs' funeral, Bradshaw placed Burroughs' favorite pistol in his hand prior to burial.
 Their collaboration resulted most notably in a Graphicstudio portfolio of prints titled Propagation Hazard, along with a series of cut-out steel silhouettes and target paintings on canvas which were then shot and signed by both artists.